Making Referrals to Disclosure Scotland Policy

-2 conditions must be met before we let Disclosure Scotland know that something has happened.
+2 conditions must be met before we let Disclosure Scotland know that something has happened in relation to an individual who is in regulated work.

 Caused harm to a child or protected adult